oVirt/ovirt-site/source/feature/vmpinningtomultiplehosts.html.md

 3. Scheduling manager and validators.
 4. Business entities dependant on preferred host. (vm, template, numa, host_device)

+Currently the implementation of NUMA pinning and Host Devices requires **single** host pinning.
+The command verification method (canDoAction) in each respective command is refactored, and a descriptive error message is provided to prevent multiple host pinning on NUMA or host device.

 ### Documentation / External references

 Is there upstream documentation on this feature, or notes you have written yourself?
 Link to that material here so other interested developers can get involved.
 Links to RFEs.